Mallari-Merick/Project-Seasons-Animal-Harvest-Fix/README.md

 ## ❄️ Small Update/Patch for "Project Seasons" ☀️

-This is a personal, temporary patch to address minor issues/compatibility with the excellent mod, **"Project Seasons"**.
+This is a personal, temporary patch to address minor issues with the excellent mod, **"Project Seasons"**.

 ---